-- EMC Directive: 2014/30/EU - Standard(s): EN61800-3:2004+A1:2012 (First environment / PDS Category "C2", Second environment / PDS Category "C3"\1) - \1 The applicable standard depends on the built-in EMC filter. - Please ensure you chose the right inverter for the intended environment. - The installer shall provide a guide for installation and use, including recommended mitigation devices.
+- EMC Directive: 2014/30/EU - Standard: EN 61800-3:2004+A1:2012 (First environment / PDS Category C2, Second environment / PDS Category C31) - 1 The applicable standard depends on the type of the built-in EMC filter. - · Please ensure you chose the right inverter for the intended environment. - The installer shall provide a guide for installation and use, including recommended mitigation devices.